BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Best baby formula for gassy babies

-“All babies have gas,” says Young.
-“Babies eventually learn how to eliminate it themselves.”
+“All babies have gas,” says Young and “babies eventually learn how to eliminate it themselves.”
 So before searching for the best formula for gassy babies, make sure your child isn’t excessively gassy for other reasons.
 Feed baby upright, always with their head above their tummy.
-Choose a bottle nipple that flows more slowly, and burp baby more frequently.
+Choose a bottle nipple that flows slowly and burp baby frequently.
 If you’re using powder formula, let the bubbles settle before the feeding starts, or try using a liquid concentrate or ready-to-feed formulation.
-Angled and vented bottles can help reduce gas too.
+Angled and vented bottles can also help reduce gas in infants.

 In rare cases, gassy babies may be sensitive to lactose, a sugar naturally found in cow’s milk (and therefore most baby formulas).
 Lactose is also in breast milk, but breast milk contains other compounds that help baby digest it, explains Young.
-In this case, the best baby formula for gas, may be a partially hydrolyzed option with no or low lactose.
+In this case, the best baby formula for gas may be a partially hydrolyzed option with little to no lactose.

-That said, even a “no lactose” baby formula typically contains a smidge of lactose, so if your child is completely intolerant, talk to your pediatrician about a soy formula, adds Melanie Greifer, MD, a pediatric gastroenterologist at NYU Langone Health in New York City.
-However, the AAP doesn’t recommend a soy formula for babies that weigh less than 3.96 pounds.
+That said, even a “no lactose” baby formula typically contains a smidge of this substance, so if your child is completely intolerant, talk to your pediatrician about a soy formula, adds Melanie Greifer, MD, a pediatric gastroenterologist at NYU Langone Health in New York City.
+However, it’s important to note that the AAP doesn’t recommend a soy formula for babies that weigh less than 3.96 pounds.

 Best baby formula for constipation